poole/hyde/docs/6.0.0-alpha/index.md

 <!-- *** -->

 ## Getting started
+Hopefully, you will only need to follow these guides once.

 * [Installation]{:.heading data-flip="title"} -- How to install and run Hydejack.
 * [Configuration]{:.heading data-flip="title"} -- Once Jekyll is running you can start with basic configuration.